 S. Van McCrary, PhD, JD, MPH

-Associate Professor of Preventive Medicine
+Associate Professor of Family, Population and Preventive Medicine

 Member of the Institutional Ethics Committee and the Ethics Consultation Service

 Health Law and Policy

 Medical Decision Making

 S. Van McCrary is Associate Professor in the Center for Medical Humanities, Compassionate Care, and Bioethics, Department of Family, Population and Preventive Medicine, Stony Brook University Medical Center, Stony Brook, New York.
 He earned a Ph.D. from the University of Texas Medical Branch, an M.P.H. from the Johns Hopkins University, a J.D. from the University of Tennessee, and a B.A. from Vanderbilt University.
 His previous academic experience includes appointments at Baylor College of Medicine; University of Houston Law Center; University of Florida College of Medicine; University of Copenhagen, Denmark; and East Carolina University School of Medicine; as well as two years in the private practice of law.